dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2201.md

 Chapter 24

-Ten VBA Do’s and Don’ts
+Ten VBA Do's and Don'ts

-I f you’re reading this final chapter, you’ve probably read most of the content of this book and are familiar with Excel VBA.
+I f you're reading this final chapter, you've probably read most of the content of this book and are familiar with Excel VBA.
 Or maybe you just skipped to the end